Marcelo Arévalo: 2024: Consecutive French Open title, ATP Finals runner-up, World No. 1

 With new partner Mate Pavić, Arévalo defeated Simone Bolelli and Andrea Vavassori in the final, 7–5, 6–3 to win title at the 2024 French Open.
 It was Arévalo's second major men's doubles title and Pavić's fourth.
 Pavić completed a career Golden Slam with the win, having previously won the three other Grand Slams and an Olympic gold medal.

 At the 2024 Cincinnati Open he won his second Masters title with Mate Pavić, defeating Alex Michelsen and Mackenzie McDonald.

 On 28 August 2024, Arévalo and Pavic became the first doubles team to qualify for the 2024 ATP Finals.

 On 11 November 2024, he became the world No. 1 player in doubles jointly with his partner Mate Pavić.

 The duo also clinched the year-end ATP No. 1 doubles team ranking.
 They reached the final with a straight set defeat over Harri Heliövaara and Henry Patten.
 They lost to the German duo Kevin Krawietz and Tim Pütz in the final.

 2025: Sunshine Double champion

 Marcelo Arévalo and Mate Pavić won the Indian Wells Masters becoming the first World No. 1 pair to accomplish the feat since the Bryan Brothers in 2014, defeating Sebastian Korda and Jordan Thompson.
 They won the next Sunshine Double Masters in Miami and became only the sixth team in history to accomplish the feat.

+2026: Wimbledon mixed doubles title

+In June at the Queen's Club Championships, Arévalo and Pavić won the title, defeating top seeds Harri Heliövaara and Henry Patten in the final.
+The following month he teamed up with Jeļena Ostapenko to win the mixed doubles title at Wimbledon, overcoming the Australian pairing of Marc Polmans and Storm Hunter in the final and becoming the first Wimbledon champion from El Salvador in the process.
+Alongside Pavić, he also reached the final of men's doubles but they lost to Patten and Heliovaara in straight sets.